 - Developed a detailed schedule in consultation with a broad stakeholder group to map the critical pathway and to define the most efficient plan to execute the project delivery methodology

 - Facilitated the development of a project risk register and risk management plan incorporating the use of probabilistic assessment methodologies

 Our customised risk assessment tool calculated the impact of uncertainty about a risk cause and/or the controls on the final risk rating.
 Financial contingency was calculated from the likelihood and cost consequence of each risk according to risk as the project proceeds and risks are retired.
 The proposed risk treatments for the risk identified were incorporated into the program.

 Subsequent to assisting the Museum with project planning, the Museum Board approved the business case and appointed Indec as the Program Manager.
-Indec successfully guided the program through the initial stages and has ensured the program has remained on track, on budget and within scope.
+Indec successfully guided the program through the design, planning approval and procurement stages and has ensured the program has remained on track, on budget and within scope.

-Indec is also providing ongoing management of the individual packages of work and associated contractors, program governance and progress reporting.
+With construction commencing in October 2020, Indec is also providing project management of the construction and commissioning works and associated contractors, program governance and progress reporting.